resheku/my-awesome/README.md

 - [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals
 - [burtonator/polar-bookshelf](https://github.com/burtonator/polar-bookshelf) - Polar is a personal knowledge repository for PDF and web content supporting incremental reading and document annotation.
 - [caprover/caprover](https://github.com/caprover/caprover) - Scalable PaaS (automated Docker+nginx) - aka Heroku on Steroids
-- [commandeer/open](https://github.com/commandeer/open) - Commandeer is a tool built by developers for developers that solves three things in the cloud.
-First, we are focused on the deployment of your IAC.
-Secondly, we enable you to 'Test your Plumbing'.
-Lastly, Commandeer provides you the ability to easily view your data.
 - [directus/directus](https://github.com/directus/directus) - The Modern Data Stack 🐰 — Directus is an instant REST+GraphQL API and intuitive no-code data collaboration app for any SQL database.
 - [envkey/envkey](https://github.com/envkey/envkey) - Magical secure app config
 - [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode